tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 AMD Catalyst
 ============

-> Summary

-An overview of AMD's proprietary Linux "Catalyst" video card driver.

-> Related
+Related articles

-ATI

-Xorg

-> Resources

-cchtml.com - Unofficial Wiki for the ATI Linux Driver
+-   ATI

-Unofficial ATI Linux Driver Bugzilla
+-   Xorg

 Owners of ATI/AMD video cards have a choice between AMD's proprietary driver (catalyst) and the open source driver (xf86-video-ati).
 This